devanshjsr/IARC-Techkriti2k19/README.md

 # IARC-Techkriti2k19
-A line follower and wall follower bot.
-Also feature of identification and classification of nodes and spontaneous display of results using LCD display.
+A line follower and wall follower bot with Node Classification feature.